The proper use of RRSPs: The one formula approach

-Now after being in the financial industry for 20 years, I realize that there are a lot of people who bought RRSPs but don’t really know why.
-Most people buy RRSPs for the tax deduction but that’s a little short sighted.
+Now after being in the financial industry for almost 30 years, I realize that there are a lot of people who bought RRSPs but don’t really know why.
+Most people buy RRSPs for the tax deduction to save tax immediately but that’s a little short sighted.
 There’s a little more to making good RRSP decisions than just getting a tax deduction.
 Remember that somewhere down the road, when you take the money out of the RRSP, you then have to pay tax right back to the government.
 So how do you know if you should buy RRSPs?
 How do you know if you are using RRSPs properly?
 How do you know if buying RRSPs is better than the Tax Free Savings Accounts (TFSA) or paying down debt?

 So what does all this mean?
 Firstly, you need to know about marginal tax rates.
 Marginal tax is simply the amount of tax paid on an additional dollar of income.
 As income rises, so does the tax rate.